ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-mgmt.md

 {{site.data.keyword.attribute-definition-list}}

-# Management cluster (multizone VMware instance only)
+# Management cluster for {{site.data.keyword.rw}} multizone
 {: #vrw-orderinginstance-mgmt-cluster}

-New deployments of VMware Regulated Workloads multizone instances are no longer supported.
+New deployments of {{site.data.keyword.rw}} multizone instances are no longer supported.
 You can still add or delete clusters, add or delete ESXi servers or NFS storage, and add or remove services for existing multizone instances.
 {: deprecated}

 ## Cluster name